Vaginal Cancer

-• An estimated 116 women will be diagnosed with vaginal cancer in Australia in 2021;
+- An estimated 286 women live with vaginal cancer in Australia.

 Symptoms